Marcennaji/HoldemCore/README.md

 - **2011** — Initial version published on SourceForge (5⭐ project, >11,000 downloads).
   The original version reused portions of the open-source **PokerTH** (GPLv2) engine, with a focus on creating **poker bot strategies and AI logic** (the existing PokerTH builtin bot AI was not reused at all).

-- **2025 (today)** — Migrated to GitHub and undergoing a **major architectural rewrite**.
+- **2025 (today)** — Migrated to GitHub and completed a **major architectural rewrite**.

   The legacy PokerTH code used a layered architecture with the Boost C++ library.
-This has been **progressively refactored and replaced** with a new **FSM-driven, modular architecture** using hexagonal design principles and pure standard C++.
+This has been **completely refactored and replaced** with a new **FSM-driven, modular architecture** using hexagonal design principles and pure standard C++.

   Key improvements:
   - **Enhanced testability** through dependency injection
   - **Multi-UI support** (Qt Widgets, QML, web frontends)
-  - **Legacy preservation** in 'deprecated' directories for validation testing

-  As of September 2025, the ongoing refactor has replaced almost all legacy code.
+  As of September 2025, the architectural rewrite is **complete** — the codebase is now fully original and MIT-licensed.

-## 🚧🚧🚧 **UNDER CONSTRUCTION** 🚧🚧🚧

-Since it is still under refactoring for the core engine, and since UI development is still on progress, **no public release or announcement has been made yet**.
+🚧🚧🚧 Since UI development is still on progress, **no public release or announcement has been made yet**. 🚧🚧🚧

 ---